 Recruiting Real Estate Agents Face to Face

 Talk to potential agents face to face, or have agents associated with your brokerage talk to them face to face.
 It is of high importance.
 It allows them to feel more comfortable and confident with your brokerage, thus making them more apt to join it.
 Give potential agents the opportunity to experience your brokerage’s culture first hand.
 It makes them feel welcome and valued at your brokerage.
-You can accomplish this by hosting a happy hour for your current agents, and potential agents.
+If you’re contemplating where is best to advertise for recruiting real estate agents, don’t rule out in-person options.
+You can introduce prospects to your brokerage and team by hosting a happy hour for your current agents, and potential agents.

 Create A Relaxed, Stress-free Environment Where: